CrystalYungwirth/memory-game/README.md

 This project was developed as a requirement for the 2018 Udacity Front-End Nanodegree program.

 [Project Specification](Project%20Specification.pdf)

+I tailored the start code provided by Udacity to replace the use of Boostrap fontawesome with Thomas the Tank Engine images.

 ## How to Play